-The Committee has also considered the tenure of Directors in reviewing the composition of the Board and in particular, acknowledges Mr Daniel's 9 year tenure.
-Notwithstanding the length of his tenure, taking into account the size, stage of development of the Company and the overall composition of the Board, the Committee has recommended that Mr Daniel serves on the Board for an additional term.
-The Committee considers the strong presence of independent non-executive directors a pertinent factor in this context.
+The Committee considered the tenure of Directors in reviewing the composition of the Board and in particular, acknowledged Mr Daniel's 9 year tenure in 2024.
+Notwithstanding the length of his tenure, taking into account the size, stage of development of the Company and the overall composition of the Board, the Committee recommended that Mr Daniel serve on the Board for an additional term.
+The Committee considered the strong presence of independent non-executive directors a pertinent factor in this context.